israel099/steal_wifi_passwords_duckyScript_flipperZero/README.md

 #ok lets start!
 #dont forget to star the project so i can see its helpful !!!

+#how the program work explanation!
+in this DuckyScript we going to use the 8sec smart steal wifi password from pc using duckyScript which mean start at plugin/activate duckyscript the cmd going to minimize window mode ,and dependent on the amount of wifi password in target pc its going to run all the SSID and Passwords to json file and send to webhook server at the end its using c# script to exit the cmd and leave no trace to what just happned!

+##important note the script only need to run for 8 sec and then its going to do anything by its on so its very quick
+method for not getting exposed.

+#guide
 first go to the free website: https://webhook.site/ in this site you first getting webhook link (every body using diffrent account getting their own private link) when you have the link simply download/copy the duckyScript txt at the project and change the line to your own link!